amyoulton/command_line_interface_basics/cli.md

     PROMPT='%F{cyan}%n%f %F{blue}%~%f %% '

-The `%F{cyan}%n%f added my name in cyan.
-The %F{blue}%~% added the the path in blue.
+The `%F{cyan}%n%f` added my name in cyan.
+The `%F{blue}%~%` added the path in blue.
 There are a lot of different customization options available and you can find some of them here:

 (https://zsh.sourceforge.io/Doc/Release/Prompt-Expansion.html)